BuzzardParking/buzzard-android/README.md

 **Buzzard** is here to help tech-savvy drivers secure an on street parking space immediately.
 Instead of searching high and low, buzzard user's are navigated directly to an open space.

+Upon opening the app, a new user will see the available spaces in their vicinity.
+When they tap the big blue button, they are dispatched a few of the freshest parking spaces to choose from.
+They can either select one of these spaces to be navigated to or they can press the navigate button and be navigated to the closest one.

+For convenience, users can choose between being navigated in the app or externally by google maps.

+Upon arriving at a parking spot, a buzzard driver can set a timer to be reminded of parking restrictions.
+The app will send a push notification before the time is up.

+Buzzard provides a seamless solution for finding parking spaces, navigating to them and avoiding tickets along the way.
+Join us!

 ## User Stories

 The following functionality is completed: